Skip to main content

 Quality of Service

-You can also control the priority of your sms via the priority selection of your email client.
+You can also control SMS priority via your email client’s priority settings.

 [QOS:EXPRESS]